 What does small group discipleship look like?
-David Adams discusses discipleship in terms of modeling the character of Jesus.
+Using practical illustrations, David Adams discusses discipleship in terms of modeling the character of Jesus.

 Small groups and discipleship: I wouldn’t be a Christian if it was not for a small group.
 When I was 18 years old, I was wandering around in the world and I stumbled upon a group of four Christians who were really living out the scriptures.
 They loved each other.
 They were close.
 They were intimate and they initiated with me.
 They were genuinely interested in my life.
 They shared the scriptures with me.
 They introduced me to Jesus.
 I was called to repent of my sins, my selfishness, my pride, my impurity and I became a Christian.